WindJammer6/10.-Object-Oriented-Programming-OOP-Learning-and-Practice-Python/README.md

 ## Thoughts after the learning journey
 A fairly short learning journey, with relatively simple practice done provided by PyNative.

-Ibelieve that I have now a better grasp of Python's Class, SubClass, Property Decoratorsand other concepts relating to Object Oriented Programming.
+I believe that I have now a better grasp of Python's Class, SubClass, Property Decoratorsand other concepts relating to Object Oriented Programming.

 I think to further work on my understanding of OOP I'll probably work on an OOP Python project that I hope to be able to upload it here soon before going to back to the Data Structures and Algorithm learning journey.